-The 2010 National Police Award for Traffic Safety was awarded to the Middlesex Ontario Provincial Police for their Middlesex Collision Reduction Strategy.
-The strategy involved a combination of education, enforcement, engineering and environment to reduce fatal motor vehicle collisions.
+The 2011 National Police Award for Traffic Safety was awarded to the RCMP “E” Division Traffic Services from Langley, British Columbia, for their submission of the Immediate Roadside Prohibition Program.
+Their strategy involved a combination of training, coordination, and enforcement to reduce impaired driving fatalities.

 For more information, please contact:

 (613) 739-1535 (ext.
 226)